Do you ever wake up, get dressed, go to work, and wonder what kind of impact the things you use every day have on the planet? Oh, you don’t? Weird.

 4. Synthetic Clothing

 We love synthetic clothing because it stretches, it’s easy to clean and it is affordable.
 The only problem is, these garments are made up of millions of tiny plastic fibers.
-Most people don’t realize this, but every time we wash our clothes made of nylon, polyester or acrylic, plastic microfibers are released from the item.
-It is estimated that 1,900 microfibers are released from one item of synthetic clothing every single time is it washed.
+Most people don’t realize this, but every time we wash our clothes made of nylon, polyester, or acrylic, plastic microfibers are released from the item.
+According to Peter Ross, vice president of Ocean Wise in Vancouver, British Columbia, “There are estimates of anywhere from a few thousand fibers in a single load of laundry to as much as 10 or 12 million fibers per load of laundry.”
 Like microbeads, these plastics sneak past water treatment plants and are dumped into the ocean.

 Fish and other marine life ingest microfibers and the plastic is allowed to move up the food chain.
 According to ecologist Mark Browne, “Ingested and inhaled fibers carry toxic materials and a third of the food we eat is contaminated with this material.”